 The Fairbanks Youth Symphony

-The Fairbanks Youth Symphony provides a full symphonic experience for all advanced level string, wind, brass, and percussion players.
+The Fairbanks Youth Symphony provides a full symphonic experience for all advanced-level string, wind, brass, and percussion players.
 Most players are in high school.
 The Youth Symphony plays fully scored orchestral works.
 The emphasis of this group is to expose members to the richness of the orchestral literature and to continue to enhance their playing and musical skills.
-Again the emphasis is on cooperation and teamwork with a high expectation of commitment from the members.
-Seating is determined by the conductor through the audition process in the Fall.
+Again, the emphasis is on cooperation and teamwork with a high expectation of commitment from the members.
+The conductor determines seating through the audition process in the fall.
+Adjustments may be made as needed.
 Members joining midseason will be auditioned but may be seated in the back of the section.
-Seating is based solely on the judgment of the conductor and decisions are final.
+Seating is based solely on the judgment of the conductor, and decisions are final.

 The Fairbanks Youth Concert Orchestra